Phineas and Ferb: Mission Marvel: Plot

 Back at the S.H.E.D., due to Candace interfering again, Baljeet is struck by a gamma ray from the power-replicating machine and turns into a Hulkified version of himself before storming off.
 Phineas lashes out at Candace and revokes her S.H.E.D. card while Buford goes out to look for Hulkjeet.
-Candace and Isabella lament that they can't seem to do much to help ("Just Trying to Help"), while Doofenshmirtz creates a second, improved Power-Draininator.
-With the device functional, the villains betray Doofenshmirtz, planning to destroy the Tri-State Area with the Power-Draininator before using it to drain the powers from every other superhero and take over the world.
+Candace and Isabella lament that they can't seem to do much to help ("Only Trying to Help"), while Doofenshmirtz creates a second, improved Power-Draininator.
+With the device functional, the villains betray Doofenshmirtz, planning to destroy the Tri-State Area with the Power-Draininator before using it to drain the powers of every other superhero and take over the world.

-The villains imprison Doofenshmirtz and Agent P, and begin modifying the device to drain living energy and matter as well.
-Despite their lack of powers, the heroes go off to confront the villains aided by Agent P, who frees Doofenshmirtz and himself, and Doofenshmirtz, who seeks revenge for the villains's betrayal.
+The villains imprison Doofenshmirtz and Agent P, and begin modifying the device to drain energy and matter as well.
+Despite their lack of powers, the heroes go to confront the villains.
+Eventually, Agent P frees both himself and Doofenshmirtz, and they aided the heroes in fighting off the villains.
 Candace and Isabella go to outer space and discover the heroes' powers held in a data collection tank in the space station.
 They land the station in Danville and restore the heroes's powers ("Feelin' Super").
 The kids watch as the heroes defeat the villains ("Feeling Froggy") and Phineas reconciles with Candace.

 With the villains stopped, Nick Fury thanks the children for their help and takes them away.
-Candace attempts to bust the boys for their crashed space station to Linda, but Doofenshmirtz's Disintegrator-inator inadvertently disintegrates the station, leaving no evidence.
+Candace attempts to bust the boys for their crashed space station to Linda, but Doofenshmirtz's Disintegrator-inator disintegrates the station, leaving no evidence.
 Doofenshmirtz feels good about helping save the world, but laments that no one saw him do so.
-Meanwhile, Buford approach Agent P and take off his mask, revealing him to be Ducky Momo.
+Meanwhile, Buford approaches Agent P and takes off his mask, revealing him to be Ducky Momo.
 He flees and Perry shows up a few moments later revealing Agent P's superhero suit and a Ducky Momo mask in a trash can nearby.

 Background

-In 2009, the Walt Disney Company acquired Marvel Entertainment.
+In 2009, The Walt Disney Company acquired Marvel Entertainment.
 This was the first animated crossover between Disney and Marvel.
 "Our partnership with Marvel has yielded big returns this year – first with the launch of the Marvel Universe block on Disney XD, and now with production beginning on the Phineas and Ferb / Marvel special.
 To paraphrase Phineas himself: best year EVER!", said Gary Marsh, president and chief creative officer, Disney Channels Worldwide.